Ellen Muth

 Ellen Muth (/ˈmjuːθ/; born March 6, 1981) is a retired American actress best known for her role as Georgia "George" Lass in Showtime's series Dead Like Me (2003–2004 series, 2009 film).

 Early life

-Muth was born in Milford, Connecticut, to Eric (a military veteran) and Rachel Muth.
+Muth was born in Milford, Connecticut, to Eric and Rachel Muth.

 As of 2004, Muth was a member of Intertel and Mensa, high-IQ societies.
 She attended the Skip Barber Racing School and the Lee Strasberg Theatre and Film Institute.